Skip to content

 Poverty is hereditary Not by blood, but by rules.
 Rules that say: pay your fine first, then your gas next, then the bailiff, and only then your food.

 Poor Child shows how poverty is passed on through systems we have created ourselves.
-The project consists of an interactive keynote, educational materials for schools, and professional training courses.
-Because lasting change requires a new way of looking at what is fair.
+The project consists of an interactive keynote, educational materials for schools, and an inspiring workshop programme.